AtlasOfLivingAustralia/iNaturalist/README.md

 # iNaturalist
-Asset used by ALA's iNaturalist instance
+This repo stores assets used by ALA's iNaturalist instance.